rejane-paulino/aerocscan/README.md

 ## Output Parameters:
 Outputs include: 0-rawdata (data from AERONET-OC), 1-shapefile (site locations in .shp), 2-plots (median spectra from AERONET-OC Rrs), 3-rrs_median (AERONET-OC Rrs classified with OWTs), and 4-X (Rrs spectra corrected by sensor).

+## Notes:

+* The quality-checking criteria can be accessed in: Paulino et al. 2025.
+PACE (Plankton, Aerosol, Cloud, ocean Ecosystem): Preliminary analysis of the consistency of remote sensing reflectance products over aquatic systems.
+(Under Review).